didomi/unity/docs/update/ios.md

-# Update the native Didomi iOS SDK version
+# Update the native XCFramework used by the plugin

+The Didomi Unity plugin uses an XCFramework which includes all the binaries for iOS and tvOS for both device and simulator.

-To update the native Didomi iOS SDK, two steps need to be followed:
+To update the native XCFramework used by the plugin, the following steps are required:

-- Update the library linked to the Unity plugin
+- Update XCFramework version
-- Expose new or modified functions added to the updated version of the SDK
+- Update API only if required

-## Library
+## Update XCFramework version

-In order to update the iOS native library linked to the plugin, you need to specify the version that you want to use in the `iosNativeVersion` property of the [`package.json`](https://github.com/didomi/unity/blob/master/source/Assets/Plugins/Didomi/Resources/package.json) file.
+In order to update the XCFramework used by the plugin, you need to specify the version that you want to use in the `iosNativeVersion` property of the [`package.json`](https://github.com/didomi/unity/blob/master/source/Assets/Plugins/Didomi/Resources/package.json) file.

 This will include in the resulting Xcode project the binaries for both simulator and device.

-The latest version of the iOS native library can be found [`here`](https://developers.didomi.io/cmp/mobile-sdk/ios/versions).
+The latest version of the XCFramework can be found [`here`](https://developers.didomi.io/cmp/mobile-sdk/ios/versions).

-## Functions
+## Update API only if required

-If the updated version of the Didomi iOS SDK exposes new functions, removes functions, or updates the signature of existing functions, the code of the Unity plugin must be updated.
+If the updated version of the XCFramework exposes new functions, removes functions, or updates the signature of existing functions, the code of the Unity plugin must be updated.

 We show how to add new functions below.
 Updating or removing functions is a similar process.